 - Presentation writing and development

 Having worked in the publishing industry for almost 20 years, Tamara well understands writers’ unique needs.
 She created Puzzle Box Communications, a web design studio, to give writers and creatives a professional and strategic online presence.
-Puzzle Box Communications provides sales funnel, email marketing, social media, and content marketing.
-Tamara lives in Toronto with her husband and two children. www.puzzleboxcommunications.com
+Puzzle Box Communications provides sales funnel, email marketing, social media, and content marketing. www.puzzleboxcommunications.com

 - Web design and development